HighFiveMedia/h5-replace-phone-numbers/README.md

 `newNumbers` : An object whose properties are the new phone numbers, indexed by the URL parameter they correspond to.

 `hrefOnly` : Boolean.
 If true, only the link destinations will be changed.
 Else, the text will be replaced as well.
-Defaults to true.
+Defaults to false.

 `cascadeSourceParam`: Boolean.
 If true, non-phone-number links on the page will have "?source=" appended to them, followed by the name of the current source.
 Defaults to false.